JeffersonLab/wedm/README.md

 using the order provided in the search path, until it succeeds to find the file.

+Often it is convenient to ignore self-signed certificates.
+This can be done by defining the environment variable WEDM_DISABLE_CERTIFICATE_CHECK to any value.

 ## See Also
 [WEDM Technical Notes](https://github.com/JeffersonLab/wedm/wiki/Technical-Notes)
 [This work was presented at ICALEPCS 2017](http://icalepcs2017.org/) and the [2017 EPICS workshop](https://indico.esss.lu.se/event/889/session/1/contribution/0)